Brock Purdy, 49ers ousted by Eagles in NFC title game

 PHILADELPHIA (AP) — Brock Purdy’s magical run from being the last pick in the NFL draft to winning his first seven starts for the San Francisco 49ers ended when Haason Reddick knocked him out in the first quarter of the NFC championship game.

 Purdy was forced to return in the second half despite an elbow injury after Josh Johnson left with a concussion.
-But he threw only two passes and handed off the rest of the game.
+But he threw only two passes and handed off the other plays.

 By that time, the 49ers already trailed the Eagles 21-7 and couldn’t get anything going in the 31-7 loss Sunday.